dvrpc/crash_analysis/README.md

 To create the python environment, run the next line in a conda prompt from the project directory:

-'''conda env create -f environment.yml'''
+`conda env create -f environment.yml`

 To activate the new environment, run the following line:

-'''conda activate crash-analysis'''
+`conda activate crash-analysis`

 To update the environment as changes are needed, run the following line:

-'''conda env update -f environment.yml'''
+`conda env update -f environment.yml`

 ### Running Scripts